Value Alignment of Social Media Ranking Algorithms: Discussion

-All of this given, it is still worth considering how we might mitigate the risk of enabling value bubbles.
-One approach would be to draw on social choice or other democratic methods to place bounds on how much users can value-shape their feeds.
+Another consideration is how heavily end-user values ought to shape the feed --- a question that connects to broader debates about filter bubbles on social media that arise through the dynamics of selective exposure and personalization~\cite{bozdag2015breaking, kitchens2020understanding}.
+Users may end up only seeing posts that reinforce their views, limiting their exposure to other values.
+One way to mitigate this risk is to draw on social choice or other democratic methods to place bounds on how much users can value-shape their feeds.
 For example, an algorithm might enforce that people can only influence a value's prevalence to within some percentile of the overall population distribution, making it difficult to completely mute competing values.
 Another approach is to implement bridging algorithms~\cite{tornberg2023simulating} that seek out content that is counter-valued but still broadly appreciated.

-One final risk bears consideration and mitigation.
-What if a platform or state actor decides to utilize these techniques to enforce specific values on its populace?
-In these cases, it may still be useful to empower end users to rerank content privately on the client side~\cite{kolluri2025alexandria}.
-Finally, this method helps make it possible to audit the values getting amplified by a feed algorithm, so that these interventions can be detected.